10th International Congress on Peer Review and Scientific Publication

 John Carpenter, Andrea Corvillon (Chile)

-Comparison of Quality of Published and Unpublished Peer Review Reports
+Comparison of Content in Published and Unpublished Peer Review Reports

 Elena Álvarez- García, Daniel Garcia-Costa, Flaminio Squazzoni, Mario Malički, Bahar Mehmani, Francisco Grimaldo (Italy, Netherlands, Spain, United States)